|Faculty of Arts & Science

 Web site: http://www.trinity.utoronto.ca

 University College was established in 1853 as the Provincial Arts College (the successor to King’s College, founded in 1827); it still occupies its original building at the centre of the St. George Campus.
 The College’s students may enrol in any of the courses offered by the Faculty of Arts and Science.
 In addition, University College offers courses in the interdisciplinary programs it sponsors: Canadian Studies, Cognitive Science, and Health Studies.
 The College also offers UC One, a foundational year program for first-year students and is affiliated with two interdisciplinary centres: The Mark S. Bonham Centre for Sexual Diversity Studies and the Centre for Drama, Theatre and Performance Studies.
-Course listings in the Calendar can be found under the above program names with the exception of UC One courses which are listed under University College.
+For course listings in the Calendar for any of the above programs, please see University College except for Drama, Theatre and Performance Studies’ courses which are listed under Drama.

-University College offers residence accommodation for 720 undergraduates in both single and double rooms in its three co-educational residences, the Sir Daniel Wilson Residence, Whitney Hall, and Morrison Hall.
+University College offers residence accommodation for 700 undergraduates in both single and double rooms in its three co-educational residences, the Sir Daniel Wilson Residence, Whitney Hall, and Morrison Hall.
 Enquiries should be addressed to the Residence Office, 15 King’s College Circle, D-Wing, Toronto, Ontario, M5S 3H7 416 978-2530; email@example.com.
 University College offers study and social space for off-campus students at the University College Commuter Centre.
-The College also runs a Writing Centre and hosts embedded advisors from the Centre for International Experience, the Career Centre and Health and Well Being through the UC sUCcess Centre.
-Other amenities include the University College Library, which comprises a circulating collection supporting UC programs and a spacious reading room; the University of Toronto Art Centre (UTAC); the UC Union (common rooms); the Helen Gardiner Phelan Playhouse, a theatre for student productions; the Junior Common Room; and the University College Literary and Athletic Society, Canada’s oldest student government, which sponsors a great variety of athletic, intellectual and social activities.
+The College also runs a Writing Centre and hosts embedded advisors from the Centre for International Experience, the Career Centre and Health and Well Being through the UC SUCcess Centre.
+Other amenities include the University College Library, which comprises a circulating collection supporting UC programs and a spacious reading room; the University of Toronto Art Centre (UTAC); the UC Union (dining hall and common rooms); the Playhouse, a theatre for student productions; the Junior Common Room; and the University College Literary and Athletic Society, Canada’s oldest student government, which sponsors a great variety of athletic, intellectual and social activities.

 Victoria College, founded in 1836 as Upper Canada Academy, was granted a university charter in 1841 and federated with the University of Toronto in 1892.
 It offers the intellectual and social community of a small liberal arts college within a large research university.
-From its renowned “Vic One” first-year curriculum to upper-year programs in Creative Expression and Society, Literature and Critical Theory, Material Culture, Renaissance Studies, Science and Society, Semiotics and Communication Studies, and Education and Society, Victoria offers a personalized and diverse university experience inside and outside the classroom.
+From its renowned “Vic One” first-year curriculum to upper-year programs in Creative Expression and Society, Literature and Critical Theory, Material Culture, Renaissance Studies, Science and Society, Semiotics and Communication Studies, and Concurrent Teacher Education, Victoria offers a personalized and diverse university experience inside and outside the classroom.

 The College is located on a 15-acre site at the north-east corner of Queen’s Park opposite the Royal Ontario Museum.
 It offers many facilities to its students, including the E.J.
 Pratt Library with its 220,000 volumes and the new Goldring Student Centre.
 The Victoria College building, opened in 1892, contains classrooms, faculty and administrative offices, the Chapel and Alumni Hall.
 Northrop Frye Hall, completed in 1966, provides office space for teaching and administrative staff and contains classrooms as well as a large auditorium.
 The Isabel Bader Theatre, opened in 2001, offers a 500-seat state-of-the-art lecture theatre with excellent facilities for the performing arts.
 In addition to the academic advising and support provided by the Registrar’s Office, the College has a Writing Centre and tutorial services in a range of subjects.